jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Custom Directory server address

-Leave this blank unless you need to enter the address of a Directory other than the default.
+If you need to add Directory addresses other than the built-in ones, you can do so here.

 ### New Client Level